 Students come in with lots of ideas (some from themselves, others from family) and we offer support and guidance to test those ideas to see if they’re a match for the student’s future.

 That seems really personalized.
-Do you work 1-on-1 with students to figure that out?
+Do you work 1-to-1 with students to figure that out?

 We do.
 We have career advisors in almost every college, and we have a great team at the Explore Center who helps students who are undecided explore their options.